gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceConfiguration.md

 # Get-AipServiceConfiguration

 ## SYNOPSIS
-Gets the Information Protection service configuration of your tenant.
+Gets the Azure Information Protection configuration of your tenant.

 ## SYNTAX